IBM/snapml-docs/docs/source/graph_preprocessor.rst

 +-------------------+-------------------+-------------------+-------------------+------------------+-------------------+

 The edge list must be sorted in the ascending order of the timestamps for best performance.
-An in-memory directed multi-graph representation will be created when the edge list is provided as input to the `fit` function.
+An in-memory directed multi-graph representation will be created internally when an edge list is provided as input to the `fit` function.
-The `transform` function, on the other hand, receives an edge list as input, inserts the new edges into the in-memory graph, and extracts new features from the graph, which are appended to the input edge list as additional columns to form the output of this function.
+The `transform` function, on the other hand, receives an edge list as input, inserts these edges into the in-memory graph, and extracts new features from the graph, which are appended to the input edge list as additional columns to form the output of this function.

 .. autofunction:: snapml.GraphFeaturePreprocessor